What we’re about

 +1 301 715 8592 US

-Our group enjoys open-minded, respectful conversations on Stoicism and how it relates to science, culture, philosophy, history, other belief systems, and pop culture (books and movies).
-If we differ in our opinions, then "we agree to disagree".
-The long-term goal is to improve our minds via group discussions.
-Our group does NOT discuss religion or politics.
+Our group enjoys open-minded, respectful conversations on Stoicism and how it relates to science, culture, philosophy, other belief systems, and even pop culture (books and movies).
+Sometimes "we agree to disagree", but the long-term goal is to improve our minds via group discussions.